hrithikgautham/personalsite/content/posts/my-experiment-with-honesty.md

 But remember what I said about bad choices?
 Sometimes they're pretty damn good for you, and this one was

-I’m sharing all of these with you because I know some of you are at your beginning stage to start your own thing — be it a passion project, a side hustle, or start a new business, you will definitely go through problems as I did.

 For the longest time, I believed that being honest, sincere and hardworking is the best way to go.
 But this individual for a brief time, made me question my own beliefs.